 Practical Steps for Smaller Teams

 Small integrators and startups can improve resilience by defining a clear threat model, implementing regression tests for unsafe behaviors, adopting standard authentication libraries, and participating in collaborative testing programs.
-Early engagement with regulatory and standards bodies ensures that voluntary safety checks align with future compliance mandates.
+Early engagement with regulatory and standards bodies ensures that voluntary safety checks align with upcoming compliance mandates.

 Conclusion

-Humanoid and embodied AI safety is both an engineering and a governance challenge.
+Humanoid and embodied AI safety remains both an engineering and a governance challenge.
 The path forward is clear: design for layered protection, verify through red-teaming and hardware testing, and document compliance proactively.
 Organizations that build safety into the core of development will not only meet regulations but also earn public trust in a new generation of intelligent machines.